rachmadaniHaryono/i2vec_cli/README.rst

  i2vec-cli cat.jpg --close-delay 10

 Starting v0.1.1 user can decide which driver will be used.
-For each driver installation follow the [splinter document about driver](https://splinter.readthedocs.io/en/latest/).
+For each driver installation follow the `splinter document about driver`_

 .. code:: bash